gnoonandev/European-UCITS-Summit/TESTING.md

 ## Supplementary Testing

-The site was also tested using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse)in Chrome Developer Tools to test each of the pages for;
+The site was also tested using [Google Lighthouse](https://developers.google.com/web/tools/lighthouse) in Chrome Developer Tools to test each of the pages for;

 <ul>
     <li> Performance </li>